Medical Policy

 Bae and colleagues (2017) performed a 3-year follow-up analysis of the Davis (2013a) RCT.
 At 36 months, 91% (195/215) of the coflex group and 88% (94/107) of the fusion group were included in the analysis.
 The initial efficacy endpoints (composite scores) were modified for use at 36 months.
 At 36 months.
 62.2% of the individuals in the coflex group compared to 48.9% of the individuals in the fusion group reported composite clinical success scores (difference = 13.3%; 95% confidence interval [CI], 1.1%-25.5%; p=0.03).
 There are several limitations in this study including the limited follow-up period and the heterogeneous mix of individuals including those without listhesis for which fusion/stabilization is an unproven procedure.
 The authors noted that an RCT comparing decompression and stabilization with coflex device to decompression alone will be underway in the near future.

 In a prospective, randomized multicenter study, Schmidt and associates (2018) reported on the 2-year results of a study comparing treatment with decompression with interlaminar stabilization with the coflex device (D+ILS) to decompression alone (DA) in individuals with moderate to severe lumbar spinal stenosis at one or two adjacent levels.
 A total of 115 individuals were randomized to each arm.
 A composite clinical success (CCS) measure consisted of four components: ODI improvement > 15 points, survivorship with no secondary surgeries or lumbar injections, maintenance or improvement of neurological symptoms, and no device- or procedure-related severe AEs.
 The CCS is a binary outcome measure and all components must be achieved in order for the endpoint to be met.
 At 24 months follow-up, the D+ILS group reported significant superior CCS scores compared to the DA group (58.4% versus 41.7%; p=0.017 respectively).
-At 24 months, there were no significant differences between the groups in the patient-reported outcomes: the ODI scores, VAS back and neck pain scores and the Zürich Claudication Questionnaire.
-There were no significant differences in patient-reported outcomes between the groups.
+At 24 months, there were no significant differences between the groups in the participant-reported outcomes: the ODI scores, VAS back and neck pain scores and the Zürich Claudication Questionnaire.
+There were no significant differences in participant-reported outcomes between the groups.
 There were no significant differences in the primary outcome measures between the groups.
 However, when the secondary measure outcome of subsequent epidural injections (4.5% in the D+ILS group versus 14.8% in the DA group) was included in the CCS, the result became significant.
 In a review of this study, NASS (2018) noted:

 Overall, the results of this study on a strict evidence-based medicine level can be summarized as not finding a significant difference in the primary outcome measure(s).
 However, when considering the significant difference in subsequent epidural injections, which is a secondary outcome measure, the composite clinical success score becomes different.